metal3-io/metal3-docs/design/bios-config.md

 - Extend the BareMetalHost CRD with the new parameters for iDRAC and Redfish BMC types.

-- Validation of incoming values
+- Validation of input values in the YAML parameters

 - A function to handle the cleaning steps related to BIOS configuration and its implementation